AliRezaJoodi/Electronics_Modules/PowerSupply_NegativeVoltage_HCPL3120/README.md

 ## Negative Voltage Generator Using HCPL3120
 I tested it and worked great.

+Note: It was a practice.
+There are better alternatives.

 ### Folders and Files Description
 It has included:
 - Hardware (Included hardware layers)